robotpy/roborio-python/README.md

 Once your RoboRIO is sufficiently mangled, execute this from your host:

-    make ROBORIO=roborio-XXXX-frc.local all
+    make ROBORIO=roborio-XXXX-frc.local BUILD_HOME=/media/sda1 all

-Building on a first generation RoboRIO takes about half a day.
+Building on a first generation RoboRIO takes about 6 to 7 hours.